zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,087.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Go to ESLPod.com and become a member of ESL Podcast .
-When you do, you can download the Learning Guides for this and all o f our current episodes.
+When you do, you can download the Learning Guides for this and all of our current episodes.
 The Learning Guides give you a complete transcript of e verything we say, in addition to Cultural Notes, Vocabulary, Definitions, Sample Sentences, and more.

 On this episode, we’re going to listen to a dialogu e between Otto and Jean about putting something up in your windows to block out t he light or simply to decorate.
 Let’s get started.